microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

 ## Congratulations, you have completed the lab!

-   You have learned how to connect PartsUnlimited website to the Web API and use Azure function to retrieve data from API based on the user ID.
+   You have learned how to create and code Azure Functions in Visual Studio and setup a CI/CD pipeline to deploy the Functions App.